-Jacob ... wrestled a man. ...
-25 When ... [the man] prevailed not against him. ...
-[Jacob] said, I will not let thee go, except thou bless me. ...
-28 He said, Thy name shall be ...
-Israel [God prevails or man seeing God]: for as a prince hast thou power with God and with men, and hast prevailed. ...
-30 Jacob called ... the place Peniel: for I have seen God face to face, and my life is preserved.
+Jacob ... wrestled a man. ...25 When ... [the man] prevailed not against him. ...
+[Jacob] said, I will not let thee go, except thou bless me. ...28 He said, Thy name shall be called no more Jacob, but Israel [God prevails or man seeing God]: for as a prince hast thou power with God and with men, and hast prevailed. ...30 Jacob called the name of the place Peniel [IE The face of God]: for I have seen God face to face, and my life is preserved.

 Nibley: The climax and culmination of the Coronation rites was a ritual embrace of father and son. ...
 "The embracing ... of the king by the god is the definitive consecration" of the new king, who at that moment ... becomes fully consecrated, crowned and sanctified. ...
-Before becoming a king ...he must first become a priest, and for that ... he must be "purified with divine water, receive a garment, be crowned and led into the sanctuary to receive the embrace of the god, the head of the Temple." ...
+Before becoming a king ... he must first become a priest, and for that ... he must be "purified with divine water, receive a garment, be crowned and led into the sanctuary to receive the embrace of the god, the head of the Temple." ...
 One of the most puzzling episodes in the Bible ... [is] the story of Jacob's wrestling with the Lord.
 When one considers that the word ... translated by "wrestled" ... can ... mean "embrace," and that it was in this ritual embrace that Jacob received a new name and the bestowal of priestly and kingly power at sunrise (Gen 32:24ff), the parallel to the Egyptian coronation embrace becomes at once apparent.
+(Message, 430-434)